cloudsolver/aws-soa/atoms/CloudFront.md

 	- The date function returns the same time i.e. time of execution start
 	- Size of code is limited to 10 KB
 Some of these constraints are lifted when using [[Lambda#Lambda@Edge]]
-#UseCase  Managing CORS, CSP, X-Frame-Options, and other Security HTTP Headers, Modifying the CloudFront Cache Key e.g. normalization, Redirecting Traffic Based on Simple Conditions and URL Rewrites and redirection.
+#UseCase  Managing CORS, CSP, X-Frame-Options, and other Security HTTP Headers, Modifying the CloudFront Cache Key e.g., normalization, Redirecting Traffic Based on Simple Conditions and URL Rewrites and redirection.

 ---
 #### Cookies and Request Parameter